-- Motiva breast implants are currently the most costly breast augmentation implant options in Australia, yet Motiva has been reported to offer certain advantages
+Motiva breast implants are currently the most costly breast augmentation implant options in Australia, yet Motiva has been reported to offer certain advantages

 - Motiva brand implants are ONLY available from certified Plastic Surgeons because manufacturers do not allow Cosmetic Doctors to purchase them because they are not Fellow of the Royal Australasian College of Surgeons (FRACS)

 - Mentor is also a reputable and reliable brand of breast implants in Australia

 - A mid-range priced Breast Augmentation under $14,500 MAY potentially involve:

 - A quality operating facility (private theatre) ORA genuine accredited Private Hospital in Australia

 - Twilight Anaesthetic Or General Anaesthetic from a qualified Hospital Anaesthetist (facility dependent, may vary for mid-range priced cosmetic surgery offers)

 - May or may not include follow up care and reviews – review your cosmetic surgery price quote

 - Likely to supply post-op garments, however make sure you review your cosmetic surgery price quote for details

 - May or may not provide extras such as bandages, Rapid Recovery packages and other recovery aids

-- May or may not include high-tech scar management
+- Might or might not include high-tech scar management

 Often lacks extras that premium cosmetic surgery prices and costs include in their Quotes